heltonmaia/ECT/raspi/cluster/installHadoop.md

 ```

-## Problemas com a execurção de tarefas no hadoop?
+## Problemas com a execução de tarefas no hadoop?

 #### Dica 1: